benathi/word2gm/README.md

 }
 ```

+## Updates
+Feb 27 2018: We updated the code to be compatible with tensorflow 1.0+.
+Training on large datasets also no longer need tf installation from source.
+In this version, we provide modified skipgram c ops to handle large dataset training.

 ## Dependencies
 This code is tested on Tensorflow 1.5.0.
-The code should be compatible with Tensorflow 1.0 and above.
-This repository was previously compatible with Tensorflow 0.12 but the support for pre tf1.0 will not be maintained.
+The code should be compatible with Tensorflow 1.0 and above. \\

+Note:This repository was previously compatible with Tensorflow 0.12 but the support for pre tf1.0 will not be maintained.
 However, you can access it at this [commit](https://github.com/benathi/word2gm/tree/90a3f50cb66d4f863eed90913bc31dbdd8064fd4).

 For plotting, we use [ggplot](https://github.com/yhat/ggplot.git)
 ```